-- The addition of intermittent fasting to the diet should help, but it is not a given that it will result in weight loss without learning how to accomodate whole foods into your lifestyle.
+- The addition of intermittent fasting to the diet should help, but it is not a given that it will result in weight loss without learning how to accommodate whole foods into your lifestyle.

-What kind of Intermittent Fasting is Needed for Weight Loss?
+What Kind of Intermittent Fasting is Needed for Weight Loss?

 Intermittent fasting (aka time-restricted eating) is essentially limiting the eating window of your day.
 The most frequently cited form of intermittent fasting related to weight loss is 16/8 (16 hours of daily fasting and an 8-hour eating window).